-Small and medium-sized companies punch above their weight.
-They’ve got bags of room for growth and research shows they normally grow faster than larger ones over the long term.
+Small and medium-sized companies can punch above their weight.
+They’ve got bags of room for growth and research shows they normally grow faster than larger businesses over the long term .
 There’s no guarantee of that though.
-They’re also more volatile so there will be more ups and downs in performance along the way,
+Their share prices can also be more volatile so there will be more ups and downs in performance along the way.

 There are hundreds of small and mid-sized companies in the UK.
 The larger ones are found in the FTSE 250 index.
 These are the next 250 largest companies in the UK after the FTSE 100.
 Sliding down the size scale you’ll find the FTSE Small Cap and FTSE Fledgling indices.
 The FTSE AIM index contains a mix of medium, small and micro-sized businesses.

 |Index||Approximate market cap||Size||Number of companies|